nus-cs2103-AY1920S1/duke/docs/README.md

 Duke is a chatbot to help you manage your tasks.
 Feel free to say hi!

+## Getting Started
+1. Make sure that you have Java 11 (or later) installed on your computer.
+2. Click on the **View on GitHub button at the top of this page**
+3. Click on releases
+4. Click on duke-0.2.1.jar and wait for the file to download
+5. Choose to keep the file if your computer says that it might be harmful
+6. Double-click on the file to run it :)
+7. For Mac users: If the file can't be opened because it is from an unidentified developer, right click on the file and select **Open**.
+A popup window will appear.
+Select **Open**.

 ## Features

 ### Adding a task with a specific deadline: `deadline`